bcgov/cas-registration/docs/developer-guide.md

 cd client && npx playwright codegen http://localhost:3000
 ```

+### Authenticated State

+Playwright executes tests in isolated environments called browser contexts.
+This isolation model improves reproducibility and prevents cascading test failures.
+Tests can load existing authenticated state.
+This eliminates the need to authenticate in every test and speeds up test execution.

+Our strategy for createing and loading authenticated states of the app's user by role is documented [here](https://github.com/bcgov/cas-registration/issues/1101).

 ### Visual Comparisons

 [Happo](https://happo.io/) is a cross browser screenshot testing library used to test for visual regressions.
 It is integrated with Playwright to capture screenshots of your application and compare them against a baseline to detect any visual changes and will upload the screenshots to the happo servers.